Real-World Light Field Image Super-Resolution via Degradation Modulation: Experiments

 \subsubsection{Results on Real LFs}

 We test the practical values of different SR methods by directly applying them to LFs captured by Lytro and Raytrix cameras.
 Since the groundtruth HR images of the input LFs are unavailable, we compare the visual results produced by different methods in Figs.~\ref{fig:visual-real} and \ref{fig:visual-raytrix}.
 It can be observed that the image quality of the input LFs is low since the bicubicly upsampled images are blurry and noisy.
 DistgSSR and LFT augment the input noise and produce results with artifacts (see Fig.~\ref{fig:visual-real}) or blurring details (see Fig.~\ref{fig:visual-raytrix}).
-This demonstrates that methods developed on the fixed bicubic downsampling degradation cannot handle real-world degradations and thus have limited practical values.
+This demonstrates that methods developed on the fixed bicubic downsampling degradation cannot handle real-world degradation and thus have limited practical values.

-Although SRMD, DASR, BSRGAN and Real-ESRGAN are specifically designed to handle image SR with multiple degradations, these methods do not consider inter-view correlation and ignore the beneficial angular information.
-Consequently, when handling the highly ill-posed real-world LF image SR problem, these single image SR methods suffer from noise residual (e.g., DASR), over-smoothness (e.g., SRMD), and color distortion (e.g., Real-ESRGAN) problems.
+Although SRMD, DASR, BSRGAN and Real-ESRGAN are specifically designed to handle image SR with multiple degradation, these methods do not consider inter-view correlation and ignore the beneficial angular information.
+Consequently, these single image SR methods suffer from noise residual (e.g., see the results of DASR in Figs.~\ref{fig:visual-real} and \ref{fig:visual-raytrix}), over-smoothness (e.g., see the results of SRMD in Figs.~\ref{fig:visual-real} and \ref{fig:visual-raytrix}), and angular inconsistency (e.g., see the results of BSRGAN and Real-ESRGAN in Fig.~\ref{fig:visual-raytrix}) issues.

-Compared to existing methods, our LF-DAnet achieves the best SR performance on real LFs, i.e., the results produced by our method have finer details (e.g., the words and characters in scene \textit{general\_11}) and less artifacts.
-This demonstrates that our LF-DAnet trained on the proposed degradation model can effectively handle real LF image SR problem.
-Readers are recommended to watch the videos at \url{https://github.com/YingqianWang/LF-DAnet/blob/main/demo_videos.md} to view more visual results of our LF-DAnet on real LFs.
+Compared to existing methods, our method achieves the best SR performance on real LFs, i.e., the results produced by our method have finer details (e.g., the words and characters in scene \textit{general\_11}) and less artifacts.
+This demonstrates that our network trained on the proposed degradation model can effectively handle real LF image SR problem.
+Readers are referred to the videos\footnote{ \url{https://github.com/YingqianWang/LF-DMnet/blob/main/demo_videos.md}} to view more visual SR results on real LFs.